Collyn Rivers

 Collyn Rivers joined the RAF at the age of 17 and was trained as a ground radar engineer.
 He left the RAF in 1951 – as one of the few people who understood the then early electronics.
 He was soon employed by de Havilland Propellers to work on guided missile power systems.
 After three years he moved to the (General Motors) Vauxhall/Bedford Research Laboratory.
 There, he designed and built electronic measuring equipment mostly related to truck suspension.
 He also assisted in solving manufacturing problems.

-Collyn at gm web
+Collyn at GM web

 This left-hand drive 1954 Vauxhall Victor (driven here by Collyn) was used to study suspension effects.
 The laboratory designed and made TV link transmitted the signal to the antenna on the farmhouse roof.
 The system, powered by a petrol electric generator in the boot, resulted in rumours of a rear-engined Vauxhall!.
 It was driven on the road (on trade plates).
 Great care was needed to avoid power lines as that antenna was as high as it looks.